tholian-network/stealth/README.md

 # gio open "http://localhost:65432"
 ```

-**IMPORTANT**: On mobile systems, Stealth can be used by visiting the URL and bookmarking
+**IMPORTANT**: On mobile phones, Stealth can be used as a Web App by visiting the URL and
-it as a Web App.
-The Stealth Icon will appear on your home screen, and it will behave like
+adding it to the Home Screen.
+It will behave like an offline-ready App, and allow to visit
-an offline-ready mobile app, given that the Stealth Service's web server is online.
+downloaded Sites from the Cache; given that the Stealth Service is reachable via Wi-Fi or LAN
+from your mobile phone.

 ## Releases